cleffst/hello-world/README.md

 # hello-world
-am new here and  i have no idea about coding hope but am interested to learn
+am new here and  i have no idea about coding but am interested in learning